Genes, vaccines, God – and a great debate

-It took mere hours for the misinformation to start bubbling up.
-No sooner had Pfizer and BioNTech announced a new vaccine, than a prominent right-wing journalist in the USA was tweeting out to her 264,000 followers that it “tampers with your DNA”.
+It took mere hours for the misinformation to start.
+No sooner had a new vaccine been announced, than a right-wing journalist was tweeting that it “tampers with your DNA”.

-In October, before the progress on the vaccine was even announced, a crowd marched through London calling the jab “poison”.
+Already, a crowd had marched through London calling the jab “poison”.
 The reason?
-It uses a kind of genetic modification.
+It uses genetic modification.

-It is not just a small fringe that opposes the use of genetic modification – or GM – in medicine; Prince Charles has spoken out against it.
-And a range of celebrities, from Gwyneth Paltrow to Mark Ruffalo, are publicly critical of its use in food.
+It is not just a small fringe that opposes the use of genetic modification – or GM – in medicine; Prince Charles and a range of celebrities have spoken out against it.

-A plant or animal that has been genetically modified is referred to as a genetically modified organism, or GMO.
-In agriculture, organisms can be edited to become more resistant to drought and disease, lowering the risk of famine.
+Anything that has been genetically modified is referred to as a genetically modified organism, or GMO.

-One advantage of vaccines based on GM is that they do not need adjuvants, additional materials that are added to vaccines to boost our immune response.
-These can often be difficult to source.
-For example, other vaccines have used squalene, an oil found in the livers of sharks.
-Sourcing enough for a Covid-19 vaccine would require the killing of half a million sharks each year.
+One advantage of vaccines based on GM is that they do not need additional materials to boost our immune response.
+Other vaccines have used an oil found in the livers of sharks.

-Many critics are misinformed; a number of viral posts suggest that the vaccine will alter our DNA, however, the vaccine actually works by stimulating our cells to produce antibodies.
-This is an entirely natural process that does not change our DNA.
+Many critics are misinformed; a number of posts suggest that the vaccine will alter our DNA.
+The vaccine works by stimulating cells to produce antibodies.
+This is a natural process and does not change DNA.

-Other sceptics worry about the impact of GM on the natural environment and on agriculture.
-Activists warn that animals whose ecosystems depend on traditional crops may not survive the transition to GM.
-They say that this could cause wide ecological damage.
+Other sceptics worry about the impact of GM on the environment and on agriculture.

-Since GMOs can be patented, there are also concerns that the big companies that produce them might drive smaller producers out of business, or make them dependent on the patented products.
+Since GMOs can be patented, there are concerns that big companies will drive smaller producers out of business.

 Is genetic modification wrong?